ankitbar/useful_r_code/README.md

 # useful_r_code
-R code which can help life easier
+Random R scripts that can help with package management in R.